Why and how are we practicing “justice”?

 2. We spent, and continue to spend, time making sure we deeply understand what our values mean.
 Each of our values are defined so we imagine exactly what the world looks in which our values were the norm.

-3. We described, and continue to refine, the design characteristics of systems in which our values are normal.
+3. We described, and continue to refine, the characteristics of systems in which our values are normal.
 For example, justice led us to 4 design characteristics: anti-bias, pro-Earth, decoupling wealth from power, and practicing democracy and circular leadership.

-4. We designed our organizational structure to ensure that values were taken as seriously as programs:
+4. We designed our structure to ensure that values are never treated as “overhead”:

 Previous